A Guide to Travel in Nepal- What to Take? Trip check list

 A guide to travel in Nepal

 Nepal is famous for its stunning landscapes, mountainous treks, and unforgettable experiences.
-The most famous summit is the mighty Mount Everest, the tallest mountain in the world, which draws people from all over the globe to view its majestic peak.
-However, beautiful and impressive as it is, there is much, much more to Nepal than Mount Everest. we discuss here a guide to travel in Nepal.
-We will discuss here and give you more info about a guide to travel in Nepal
+The most renowned summit is the mighty Mount Everest, the tallest mountain in the world, which draws people from all over the globe to view its majestic peak.
+However beautiful and impressive as it is, there is much, much more to Nepal than Mount Everest.
+We will discuss a guide to travel in Nepal here.
+We will discuss it here and give you more Info about a guide to travel in Nepal.

 From the traditional teahouses and ancient monasteries to the rich culture and mouth-watering cuisine, Nepal is one of the most unique places in the world.
-The Himalaya mountain range is the “spine” of the country and holds some of the nation’s most valued treasures.
-The best way to explore these beautiful summits is by trekking them, but there are a few things worth knowing before you start a guide to trave in Nepal.
+The Himalayan mountain range is the “spine” of the country and holds some of the nation’s most valued treasures.
+The best way to explore these beautiful summits is by trekking them, but there are a few things worth knowing before you start a guide to travel in Nepal.

 What to take for a guide to travel in Nepal